bmeviauac01/datadriven/docs/en/homework/graphql/index.md

    Do this, and test it with a query that filters by category names.
    The code completion will be very helpful in creating the query.
    When submitting the solution, the query should be submitted in the `q3_1.txt` file, where you need to filter by the `"Building Items"` category.
+   The results should be in the same format as in Exercise 1.8.

     !!! note ""
         Filtering has a unique syntax.